- How to Become a Member-Owner

 The Co-op reserves the right to follow up if the quantity of purchases does not appear to match the number of people in the household over a significant period of time.

-We have four membership plans to suit people with different needs.
+We have five membership plans to suit people with different needs.
 Find the plan that works for you and join online.

 If you prefer to join by mail, print our Membership Info page and Paper Application.